billhammond-dev/OctopusInfoTool1/README.md

  - Add an API key to your octopus user account https://octopus.com/docs/octopus-rest-api/how-to-create-an-api-key
  - set the connection settings in the web page and 'connect'.
 You should get a 'Last Response: 200 OK - api/projects/all' response.
 If not you may have to test ssl options/etc and your api key until the connection portion works.
  - Select a Project and then a release step and the application will pull all the data needed to create the results table.
- - On larger, multiuser Octopus systems pulling the task history data may take a while, and there is a 'stop' button to cancel in-flight requests and go with whatever data you have already pulled into the application.
+ - On larger, multiuser Octopus systems pulling the project and task history data may take a while, and there is a 'stop' button to cancel in-flight requests and go with whatever data you have already pulled into the application.